timescale/docs/self-hosted/uninstall/index.md

 # Uninstall TimescaleDB

-You can install TimescaleDB with Homebrew or MacPorts on macOS.
 If you want to uninstall TimescaleDB because it does not meet your requirements, you can uninstall it without having to uninstall PostgreSQL.

 *   [Learn how to uninstall][uninstall-timescaledb] TimescaleDB in macOS